-Thick, fudgy, chewy homemade brownies made completely from scratch.
+Thick, chewy fudgy homemade brownies made completely from scratch.
 You will never make a box mix again!

 Everyone has a favorite brownie recipe.
 There are so many homemade favorites!
-But today I’ll show you how to make chewy, fudgy homemade brownies.
+But today I’ll show you how to make chewy fudgy homemade brownies.
 Because in my dessert loving world, a brownie should be two things: chewy and fudgy.

 Chewy brownies have a dense structure, but still have a little crumb.
 Fudgy brownies are dense, with a moist, intensely chocolatey interior – somewhere between a chocolate truffle and piece of fudge.
 I like my brownies so rich and dense that it tastes like frosting you can eat in bar form.
-Now how delicious does that sound?
+How delicious does that sound?

 If you’re looking for a healthy chocolate brownie recipe, look elsewhere because my homemade brownies are an indulgent dream come true.